otaviobertucini/Summaries/clean_code.md

 - Class names should be a noun.
 - Methods names should contain a verb.
 - Pick one word for function or concept inside the code base. *get, fetch* and *retrieve* all mean the same thing.
 Choose one and stick to them.
+- The bigger the scope, the bigger the name of the variable
+    - For global variables, long names such as NORMAL_DOCUMENT_TYPE
+    - For small scope variables, small name.
+An index of a for loop should not have a long name like elementIndex.

 ## Chapter 3